-Capital requirement for operational risk (March 31, 2010)
+b.
+Capital requirement for operational risk (March 31, 2011)

-As per the RBI guidelines on Basel II, the Bank has adopted basic indicator approach for computing capital charge for operational risk.

-Amount Capital required for operational risk as per basic indicator approach 24.59
+As per the RBI guidelines on Basel II, the Bank has adopted Basic Indicator approach for computing capital charge for operational risk.
+The capital required for operational risk at March 31, 2011 was ₹ 26.25 billion.